lydex-dev/lydex-dev/README.md

 # Hello! 😊

 I'm **Lydex**, beginning Russian solo indie-game developer.
-I'll do all my projects only on Godot Engine 🤖 I am:
+I do all my projects only on Godot Engine 🤖

+## I am:
 - Technician in program sphere (*not hardware*, for now)
 - Designer
 - 2D/3D artist